crowdresearch/daemo/README.md

     bash> uwsgi uwsgi-dev.ini

 #### HTTPS mode
-To serve the local site over https, a sample certificate and key are provided in the repo.
 To start it, first disable http mode in `uwsgi-dev.ini` by adding `;` in front of

     http-socket = :8000

-Now enable https mode by removing `;` in front of

-    ;https = :8000,cacert.pem,private_key.pem,HIGH

 Unfortunately macOS got rid of the openSSL certificates needed for HTTPS, so you need to recompile the uwsgi with them included:

     cd /usr/local/include